daikisoul/osu-caps-lock-disabler/README.md

 After downloading, you can place the script or executable in the Startup folder of Windows.
 Here's the path to the Startup folder: `C:\Users<YourUsername>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`

+## 💡 How It Works

+**osu-caps-lock-disabler** is a script designed to disable the Caps Lock key specifically when the game executable files such as `osu!.exe` or `quaver.exe` are detected.
+This prevents accidental toggling of Caps Lock while playing these games.

+### Key Features:

+- **Automatic Detection**: The script detects when `osu!.exe` or `quaver.exe` is running.
+- **Caps Lock Disabling**: Caps Lock functionality is disabled while the game is active.
+- **Game Compatibility**: Works seamlessly with both osu! and Quaver.
+- **Automatic Execution**: Once placed in the Windows Startup folder, the script runs automatically with each system boot.

+### Limitations:

+- **Inability to Use Caps Lock in-game**: While the script is active, Caps Lock functionality is disabled within the game to prevent interference with gameplay.